Curriculum

 Fourth year (IR)

-The first year of IR residency includes rotations at Dartmouth Hitchcock Medical Center, with 3 of the 4-week rotations dedicated to mammography and nuclear medicine to fulfill the MQSA and NRC requirements, as well as a 4-week Night Float rotation.
-The remainder of the year consists of IR and IR-related rotations, including an ICU rotation and 1 to 2 other clinical rotations.
-There is an elective month for research or additional clinical or IR exposure of interest to the trainee.
+The fourth year of IR residency includes rotations at Dartmouth Hitchcock Medical Center, with 4-week rotations dedicated to Mammography and Nuclear Medicine to fulfill the MQSA and NRC requirements.
+The remainder of the year consists of IR and IR-related rotations, including 4-week rotations in the Surgical ICU, Vascular Surgery, and Neuro-Interventional Radiology, as well as an elective month.

 Fifth year (IR)

-The fifth-year resident assumes greater levels of responsibility for managing the IR service and for the performance of procedures.
-Clinical rotations include 2 dedicated rotations on the Vascular Surgery service, where the resident participates in interventions for aneurysmal and peripheral vascular disease.
-Additional dedicated rotations include pain medicine and Neuro-Interventional Radiology, as well as 2 potential elective months.
+The fifth-year IR resident assumes greater levels of responsibility for managing the IR service and performance of procedures.
+Clinical rotations include an 8-week rotation with Vascular Surgery, where the resident continues to participates in arterial and venous interventions, and 4-week rotation at the Veterans Affairs Hospital in White River Junction, Vermont.
+Additional options for IR-related and elective rotations include Pain Medicine, Neuro-Interventional Radiology, dedicated CT guided procedures, Gastroenterology/Hepatology and/or Surgical sub-specialties.
+The resident is allowed 2 elective months.

 Physics